TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 45 - 8/10 (Friday)
 I have to admit, having a lot of fun working on this but at the same time, haven't been able to solve this Angular Directives quiz yet (the Angular Directives struggle is real!)
 However, I think I'm half way there and I'm determined.
 Plus there is also the Study Jam tomorrow - so maybe I can find answers there.
 Anyway...

+### Day 46 - 8/11 (Saturday)
+Wow, spent most of today finishing up the Angular lesson.
+That was a doozy.
+By no means could I just sit down and start writing an application in Angular at this point -- but I do definitely undertand it better now.
+This is something I plan to work on more when the course is done.
+Now on to Ember...